cvmiller/v6disc/README.md

 Copy `v4disc.sh` to the same directory, if you are interested in the Dual Stack option (-D).

-Copy `wireshark_oui.gz` to the same directory, if you want MAC OUI lookup enabled when running `v4disc.sh`
+Copy `wireshark_oui.gz` to the same directory, if you want MAC OUI lookup enabled.

 ## Dependencies